 Lucido joined Edelman Public Relations Worldwide in May 2009 after receiving the Daniel J. Edelman/PRSSA Outstanding PR Student Award.
 He is a member of the firm’s digital strategy team, providing strategic counsel for clients in the technology, pharmaceutical, consumer packaged goods and restaurant industries.
 Prior to Edelman, he completed internships in midsized and boutique agencies.

 Sarah Siewert, senior account executive, Public Communications, Inc.

-Brandi Boatner, external relations professional, IBM
+Brandi Boatner, digital experience manager, IBM

 Brandi Boatner is an external relations professional at IBM, where she is a member of the Global Business Services communications/public relations team.
 Her roles and responsibilities include media relations and social media strategies for IBM’s C-suite thought leadership studies, educating and training various industry subject matter experts in external social media tools, and working with IBM’s Institute for Business Value.